-Are you wondering how to support someone with autism?
-If you’re new to caring, or this is your first time supporting an autistic person, you probably want to learn more about the condition and how to help.
+Are you wondering how to support an autistic person?
+If you’re new to caring, or this is your first time supporting an autistic person, you probably want to learn more about the autism spectrum and how to help.

-In this article, we’ll explain what autism is and some of the related terminology, how to support someone with autism, conditions that often occur with autism, and how to support an autistic family member.
+In this article, we’ll explain what autism is and some of the related terminology, how to support an autistic person, conditions that often occur with autism, and how to support an autistic family member.

 What is autism?